DIY vs. Professional Financial Planning

 What are the main differences between DIY and professional financial planning?

-DIY financial planning involves managing your finances on your own, using tools, software, and personal research.
-Professional financial planning involves hiring a financial advisor or planner to guide and manage your financial strategies.
+DIY financial planning is managing your finances on your own using tools, software and personal research.

 Are there any hidden costs in DIY financial planning?